 The Board is chaired by Deirdre Somers since December 2021.
 The Board meets at least 5 times per year and permanent agenda items are Conflict of Interest Declaration, Finance, Strategy and Governance.
-Reports are presented by the CEO, Clinical Executive Committee (CEC), Audit and Risk Committee (ARC), Nominations and Governance Committee, Patient Consultant Committee (PCC) and Talent Committee.
-In 2022, the Board met 7 times (2021: 7).
+Reports are presented by the CEO, Clinical Executive Committee (CEC), Audit and Risk Committee (ARC), Nominations and Governance Committee, Patient Consultation Committee (PCC) and Talent Committee.
+In 2023, the Board met 7 times (2022: 7).

-The members of the Board are qualified to hold their position and represent a range of skills, governance, strategy, patient advocacy, health research, and business and finance.
+The members of the Board are qualified to hold their position and represent a range of skills including governance, strategy, patient advocacy, health research, business and finance.

-The Clinical Executive Committee, Scientific Management Group (SMG) and Disease Specific Sub-Groups (DSSGs) monitor progress on the ongoing clinical trials, make decisions on the adoption of new trials to the portfolio and the CEC reports to the Board of Directors through its Chair; Prof. Seamus O'Reilly who is a board member.
+The Clinical Executive Committee, Scientific Management Group (SMG) and Disease Specific Sub-Groups (DSSGs) monitor progress on the ongoing clinical trials, make decisions on the adoption of new trials to the portfolio and the CEC reports to the Board of Directors through its Chair, Prof. Ray McDermott, who is a Board member.
+The role of Chair transitions to Prof. Seamus O'Reilly in 2024, who is also a Board member.

-The Audit and Risk Committee is a subcommittee of the Board which met 8 times in 2022 (2021: 6).
-Darren Byrne was the chair of the ARC and member of the Board of Directors in 2022.
-Darren retired as a director in April 2023 and transitioned the role of chair of ARC to Michael Daughton in 2023.
-The ARC reports to the board, ensures the integrity of the financial reporting and audit process, and reviews risk management.
+The Audit and Risk Committee is a subcommittee of the Board which met 6 times in 2023 (2022: 8).
+Michael Daughton is a Board member and succeeded Darren Byrne as chair of ARC in 2023.
+The ARC reports to the Board, and provides oversight of the risk management, financial reporting and external audit process.

-The Nominations and Governance Committee is a subcommittee of the Board which met 3 times in 2022 (2021: 3).
-This committee reports to the Board on governance, recruitment and rotation of Directors at the AGM.
+The Nominations and Governance Committee is a subcommittee of the Board which met 3 times in 2023 (2022: 3).
+Paul Egan is a Board member and is the Chair of the Committee.
+This Committee reports to the Board on governance, recruitment and rotation of Directors at the AGM.

-The Patients Consultant Committee met 3 times in 2022 (2021: 3).
-The Chair of the PCC sits on the Board and reports on the activity of the PCC.
+The Patient Consultation Committee met 5 times in 2023 (2022: 3).
+The Chair of the PCC, Patrick Kivlehan, is a member of the Board and reports on the activity of the PCC.
 The members sit on DSSGs and represent the patient voice in decisions and actions associated with our trials.

 The Board appointed a Talent Committee in 2021 to look at people strategy for the next 3-5 years.
-Sharon McCabe, a member of the Board of Directors, is the Chair of the committee.
-The Talent Committee met 3 times in 2022.
+Sharon McCabe, a member of the Board of Directors, is the Chair of the Committee.
+The Talent Committee met 3 times in 2023 (2022: 3).

-The External Advisory Board (EAB) comprises leading international clinical researchers who met with the Board of Directors at the 2022 Strategy Day and met separately on two other occasions with the Clinical Leads, CEO and Head of Research & Business Development.
+The External Advisory Board (EAB) comprises leading international clinical researchers who met with the Board of Directors at the 2023 Strategy Day and met separately on two other occasions with the Clinical Leads, CEO and Head of Research & Business Development.
 The function of the EAB is to provide advice to the Board on trends in cancer research and strategic direction for Cancer Trials Ireland.

-DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023